babsonnexus/stream-link-manager-for-channels/README.md

 * Check for new episodes of bookmarked shows
 * Import from Channels DVR any Movies and Episodes that have been watched and deleted, marking them as "watched" in <b>Stream Link Manager for Channels</b>
 * Find and assign valid Stream Links to bookmarked Movies and Episodes
-* In Channels DVR, initiate several steps to make new programs appear, deleted ones be removed, and updates ones have the correct links
+* In Channels DVR, initiate several steps to make new programs appear, have deleted ones be removed, and update specific files to use revised links

 ![image](https://github.com/user-attachments/assets/89958211-b692-4e94-82c0-b4a89282dfe7)